NaelsonDouglas/DistributedMachineLearningThesis/README.md

 # Overview

-This repository has the reproducible material for running the experiments of the TODO paper [TODOaXivLink]().
+This repository has the reproducible material for running the experiments of the TODO paper [TODOpaperLink]().

 ## Requirements
 * Linux or MacOS operating system